A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Introduction

 Trustworthiness in ML has been defined differently across the literature.
-For example, \citet{huang2020survey} described the term trustworthiness based on the practice norms in industry production that involved the implementation of the certification process and explanation process.
+For example, \citet{huang2020survey} described the term trustworthiness based on the industry practices, involving the implementation of the certification process and explanation process.
 The certification process consists of testing and verification modules to detect potential fabrications or perturbations in the input data.
-The explanation is the ability to explain why ML reached a specific decision based on the input data.
+The explanation refers to the ability to explain why ML reached a specific decision based on the input data.
 Furthermore, the ethics guidelines for trustworthy artificial intelligence published by EU (\cite{smuha2019eu}) recognized an AI system, to be considered trustworthy, must comply with laws and regulations, adhere to ethical principles, and function robustly.
 More recently, \citet{liu2022trustworthy} summarized the trustworthy AI from safety, fairness, explainability, privacy, accountability, and environmentally friendly aspects.
-Likewise, our review recognizes core design elements of trustworthiness as robustness, reliability, safety, security, inclusiveness, and equity.
-Based on these criteria, our paper surveys the literature on speech-centric trustworthy ML from privacy, safety, and fairness perspectives as presented in Figure~\ref{fig:trustworthy_intro} \footnote{The figure in this paper uses images from https://openmoji.org/}:
+Likewise, our review recognizes robustness, reliability, safety, security, inclusiveness, and equity as core design elements of the trustworthiness ML system.
+Based on these criteria, our paper surveys the literature on speech-centric trustworthy ML from privacy, safety, and fairness perspectives, as illustrated in Figure~\ref{fig:trustworthy_intro} \footnote{The figure in this paper uses images from https://openmoji.org/}:

-\textbf{Privacy:} The speech-centric ML systems critically rely on collecting speech data that is from, about, and for people in potentially sensitive environments and contexts, e.g., homes, workplaces, hospitals, and schools.
+\textbf{Privacy:} The speech-centric ML systems rely heavily on collecting speech data that is from, about, and for people in potentially sensitive environments and contexts, like homes, workplaces, hospitals, and schools.
 The collection of speech data frequently raises significant concerns about compromising user privacy, such as revealing sensitive information that people might want to keep private (\cite{liu2021machine}).
-It is critical to make sure that the speech data that is either shared by an individual or collected by an ML system is protected from any unjustifiable and unauthorized uses.
+It is critical to make sure that the speech data that is either shared by an individual or collected by an ML system is protected from unjustifiable and unauthorized uses.